ibm-cloud-docs/power-iaas/faq.md

 Power System Virtual Server uses a caching mechanism for some resources that may lead to the display of outdated information for some time.
 It can take four minutes to update the information in an improbable scenario.

-You can continuously refresh the page to trigger an update to the cached data, eventually leading to the updated information's display.
+You can refresh the page to trigger an update to the cached data, eventually leading to the updated information's display.

+When the cache refreshes beyond four minutes, the Power System Virtual Server may not display the updated information in a rare scenario with heavy traffic conditions.
+In such cases, an error message shows the same message.
+However, a subsequent page refresh will retrieve the updated information.